pitt-crc/crc-service-portal/docs/developer/design_guidelines.md

         }
     ```

-    When serializing generic relationships, the related records are linked to by a reference identifier (in this case by ID).
+    When serializing a `Library` instance, the corresponding `Address` record is linked to by its ID.

     ```json
     {
       "id": 1,
       "name": "Franklin Public Library",
-      "address": 1
+      "address": 5
     }
     ```

+    ID values are always included in both directions of a one-to-one relationship.

+    ```json
+    {
+      "id": 1,
+      "street": "Franklin Public Library",
+      "library": 5
+    }
+    ```

+In all other cases ID values are only required in one direction.
+Including ID values in both directions is allowed but not required.

-??? example "Example: Nested Entities"
+!!! example "Example: Serializing A One-to-Many Relationship"

-    In example model below, the `Library` model contains zero or more `Book` instances.
+    The following example demonstrates a one-to-many relationship between the `Library` and `Book` models.

     ```mermaid
     classDiagram